ignite/cli/docs/guide/interchange/03-walkthrough.md

   priceDenom: venuscoin
 ```

-On the target blockchain, a buy order book is created:
+On the target blockchain, the same `send-createPair` command creates a buy order book:

 ```yml
 # Created a buy order book on the target blockchain